 Common symptoms of lupus are:

-Many hospitals have rheumatology clinics, or your primary care doctor can order specific laboratory tests for lupus.
+Many hospitals have rheumatology clinics, or your primary care doctor can order specific laboratory tests for lupus, or refer you to a rheumatologist.

 95% of people diagnosed with lupus have positive ANAs.
 There are other blood tests more specific to people with lupus that can be used in some instances.

-Twenty years ago the answer would have been "no." But today, successful pregnancy and childbirth are possible.
-It is wise for lupus patients to be in the care of a high-risk ob/gyn.
+Successful pregnancy and childbirth are possible.
+It is wise for lupus patients to be in the care of an OB/GYN who is familiar with caring for patients with lupus.

 Most people with lupus can live a normal life span if they are properly treated, follow their doctor’s advice, and lead a healthy lifestyle.